fxschaefer/ejpt/README.md

   - FTP authentication requires a username and password combination.
 As a result, we can perform a bruteforce attack in the FTP Server in order to identify legitimate credentials.
   - In some cases, FTP servers may be configured to allow anonymous access, whick consequently allows anyone to access to the FTP server without providing legitimate credentials.

+  - Hydra Bruteforce FTP:
+    - hydra -L /usr/share/.... -P /usr/share/.... -vV 192.168.1.1 ftp (vV is optional)
+  - Or use the ftp-brute NMAP Script.

+  ### Exploiting SSH
+  - SSH authentication can be configured in two ways.
+Username & Password authentication or Key-based authentication (In case of Username and PW, we can bruteforce this shit.
+(Or at least try it)
+  - Bruteforce with Hydra: hydra -L /usr/share/... -P /usr/share/... x.x.x.x ssh

+  ### Exploiting SAMBA
+  - Network File Sharing Protocol (TCP 445); It is the Linux implementation of SMB
+  - SAMBA utilizes a unsername and password authentication and we can perform a bruteforce attack with hydra
+  - We can use SMBMap in order to enumerate SAMBA share dirves and list their contents
+  - we can use smbclient to connect to a share

+  - List samba shares on a target with autnentication
+    - smbclient -U admin -L //x.x.x.x
+  - Login to an samba share
+    - smbclient -U admin  //x.x.x.x/sharename
+  - perform a hydra bruteforce attack
+    - hydra -l admin -P /usr/share/wordlists/.... smb x.x.x.x

+  ## Linux Privilege Escalation

+  ### Linux Kernel Exploits